elixir-lang/elixir/lib/elixir/pages/mix-and-otp/distributed-tasks.md

 $ elixir --sname foo -S mix test --only distributed
 ```

-You can read more about filters, tags and the default tags in `ExUnit.Case` module documentation.
+You can read more about filters, tags, and the default tags in the `ExUnit.Case` module documentation.

 ## Wiring it all up